robertivan/toc-master/README.md

 **Manual Insertion:**
 You can also manually place the TOC using:
 *   The `[toc]` shortcode anywhere in your content.
-*   The **TOC Master** block in the Gutenberg editor.
+*   The **TOC Builder** block in the Gutenberg editor.

 ## ❓ FAQ

 <details>
 <summary><strong>How does the plugin work?</strong></summary>
-TOC Master automatically scans your post or page content for HTML heading tags (H1 through H6) and generates a navigational Table of Contents.
+TOC Builder by RobertIvan automatically scans your post or page content for HTML heading tags (H1 through H6) and generates a navigational Table of Contents.
 It adds unique IDs to each heading so users can jump directly to sections.
 </details>

 <details>